 Observations: Your provider will also be paying attention to your functioning in a variety of settings to see how the environment might be influencing your behavior.
 For example, a child who is displaying antisocial behavior in social settings may be observed by the provider at a park in which they have the opportunity to interact with other children.
 This guides the assessment process by allowing your provider a clear picture of the issue in a natural setting.

 Testing: Your provider may ask that you complete tests as part of the assessment process.
 The purpose of testing is to allow your provider to compare your functioning to others, thereby allowing them to assess what areas of concern there might be in a quantitative way.
-The benefit of testing is that it is objective and numbers-based, so your provider will have a clear yardstick by which to compare you to.
-For testing to be successful, be prepared to answer a variety of questions about yourself, including your beliefs, values and other things, as honestly as possible.
+The benefit of testing is that it is objective standardized, and norms-based.
+Be prepared to answer a variety of questions about yourself, including your beliefs, values and other things, as honestly as possible.